lumeland/blog/posts/lume-3.md

 ```

 All extra code generated by components and the plugins `code_highlight`,
-`google_fonts`, `prism` and `unocss` will use these files to store the code.
+`google_fonts`, `prism`, and `unocss` will store the code in these files.

-Of course, you can change the code destination for a specific plugin:
+Of course, you can still change the code destination for a specific plugin:

 ```js
 site.use(unocss({